MahmutCanMavi/Missing-Values-XAI/README.md

 On the **`[ Impute ]` tab**, the user specifies an imputation method for each group of variables.
 It is also on this tab that the user visualizes the error of the imputation.
 To estimate the imputation error, we artificially remove some existing data and assess how well our imputation methods perform.

-Up until this moment, we have made tremendous strides to implement our overall plan.
-But: **the best is yet to come!**

 - - -
 ## Folder Structure
 Specify here the structure of you code and comment what the most important files contain